ellieearmstrong/mPCRselect/README.md

 2. Build and install the BaitsTools gem following the instructions [here](https://github.com/campanam/BaitsTools).

 ## Pipeline Configuration
+A standard local configuration profile that installs the required dependencies through Conda/Mamba is included in the `nextflow.config` file under the `conda` profile.
+A basic explanation of configuring the software parameters is available in the [tutorial](docs/TUTORIAL.Md).
+Given the wide variety of computing architectures, we cannot provide detailed configuration settings for all software processes.
+Please consult your computing staff and the Nextflow documentation to generate custom profiles for your system.

 ## Running the Pipeline
 Enter `nextflow run ellieearmstrong/mPCRselect -r <version> -c <config_file>` to run the pipeline, where `version` is the installed mPCRselect release.
 Further details on running Nextflow pipelines are available in the official Nextflow documentation.